Chicken Breeds That Lay Brown Eggs

 Did you know that all eggs start out white when they are inside a chicken?
-It’s true!
+This is true even for chicken breeds that lay brown eggs.
 It is not until the eggs pass through the hen’s uterus, also known as the “egg painting station”, that they get their pigmentation and color.

 You will see white eggs in the generic commercial sections of the grocery store because it is less expensive to feed white egg layers.
 If you want to go with a brown egg layer, know that your feed bill will be slightly higher.
 Those girls will need quality feed and supplements to produce the richest and most vibrant brown eggs.